 Copy permalink to share

 Scleria bellii LeBlond.
-Smooth-seeded Hairy Nutrush.
-Phen: May-Sep.
-Hab: Coastal prairies, wet pine savannas shallowly underlain by coquina limestone in the Coastal Plain, and apparently in diabase glades and barrens in the Piedmont.
-Scleria bellii is associated in the NC Coastal Plain with narrow endemics such as Thalictrum cooleyi, Allium species 1, and Carex lutea.
-Dist: Currently known from scattered sites from NC south to FL and west to TX; disjunct in Mexico and Cuba.
+Common name: Smooth-seeded Hairy Nutrush.
+Phenology: May-Sep.
+Habitat: Coastal prairie, wet pine savanna shallowly underlain by coquina limestone in the Coastal Plain, and apparently in diabase glades and barren in the Piedmont.
+Scleria bellii is associated in the NC Coastal Plain with narrow endemic such as Thalictrum cooleyi, Allium species 1, and Carex lutea.
+Distribution: Currently known from scattered sites from NC south to FL and west to TX; disjunct in Mexico and Cuba.

 Origin/Endemic status: Native